divipillai/sdk-nrf/doc/nrf/libraries/modem/lte_lc.rst

    :depth: 2

 The LTE link control library provides functionality to control the LTE link on an nRF91 Series SiP.
+It can be used to establish the LTE connection and to monitor the connection status.

 The LTE link can be controlled through library configurations and API calls to enable a range of features such as specifying the Access Point Name (APN), switching between LTE network modes (NB-IoT or LTE-M), enabling GNSS support and power saving features such as Power Saving Mode (PSM) and enhanced Discontinuous Reception (eDRX).